 Programming Environment: Students write and run programs in the browser using the CodeHS editor.
-Students will be able to write text-based Python programs, and students will use a graphics library to create Python graphical programs.
+Students will be able to write both text-based and block-based JavaScript programs, and students will use Processing.js to create graphical programs.
 Students gain programming experience early on in the course that will enable them to explore the rest of the course topics through computational thinking practices.